divanov2004/pset-2/README.md

 * Your code must be written in a file named `salary.js`.
 * Your prompts and printed text must match mine exactly (including spacing and punctuation).
+* Use `const` variables to represent the 401k contribution and tax rates.
 * Round the result to two decimals, and format it with separating commas (if needed).
 * Conditional statements and loops are not permitted.